-As members of the global open source community, NearForm are committed to maintaining and enhancing contact tracing app code in an ongoing effort to support PHAs as they customise the app to their specific needs.
+As a member of the global open source community, NearForm is committed to maintaining and enhancing contact tracing app code in an ongoing effort to support PHAs as they customize the app to their specific needs.

-By donating to LFPH, we learnt that PHAs are willing to embrace tried and tested digital solutions to augment manual contract tracing used to control the spread of Covid-19.
-The transparency of COVID Green increases the trust PHAs have in the app — which is vital to a successful app launch and to maximising adoption by assuring the public that their phone data and location information remains private and secure.
+By donating to LFPH, we learned that PHAs are willing to embrace tried and tested digital solutions to augment manual contact tracing used to control the spread of Covid-19.
+The transparency of COVID Green increases the trust PHAs have in the app — which is vital to a successful app launch and to maximizing adoption by assuring the public that their phone data and location information remains private and secure.

 We are keen to share our technical expertise and enable PHAs to:

 Roll out contact tracing apps quickly and with ease

 Increase collaboration in the digital development and health community

 “Being open source, the solution intentionally does not aim to lock governments into something closed and proprietary.
 The aim is to enable governments to use the technology, and for their own teams to be able to develop, manage and support this contact tracing app.”
 Colm Harte, Technical Director, NearForm

 The COVID Green team is an expert group of committed technologists and innovators.
 COVID Green is a proven, robust, privacy-led solution with an easy to use interface.
 The team continues to maintain the app to ensure the tenets of privacy and security are followed in all downstream versions.

 Colm Harte – Technical Director, NearForm.
 Colm helped the Irish Health Service Executive and the Department of Health build the COVID Tracker Ireland app.
 With more than 25 years of experience in the software industry, he offers a unique combination of thoughtful leadership and technical expertise in software architecture and development.